Reporters get to experience all kinds of awe-inspiring events. Meeting the president? Yawn. Interviewing celebrities? Pshaw.

 The opportunity to sample a bevy of sumptuous pierogi and help decide which one is best?
 Nothing could be a greater honor for this Polish girl from North Tonawanda.

 And nothing could be more difficult.

-After three years serving as a judge at Buffalo’s Best Pierogi Contest at Corpus Christi Church’s Dozynki Polish Harvest Festival, you’d think it would get easier.
+After three years serving as a judge at the Buffalo’s Best Pierogi Contest at Corpus Christi Church’s Dozynki Polish Harvest Festival, you’d think it would get easier.
 It doesn’t.

 Plate after painstakingly garnished plate arrives, each more lovely than the one before.
 You’re required to score each one on a scale from one to five according to its taste, dough and presentation.
 By the second round, I was floundering in fives and wishing I could score in double digits.

 There was the Golabke pierog, a traditional Polish delicacy reimagined as a giant dough-robed dumpling and served in a cabbage-leaf bowl.
 The pastrami-on-rye-inspired New York Deli pierogi looked like something out of Bon Appetit magazine and tasted, as Am-Pol Eagle columnist and seasoned judge Greg Witul described it, “the soul of Midtown Manhattan in a little pocket of Poland”.
 And the Sweet Potato Surprise – oh, the Sweet Potato Surprise!
 I’ve been dreaming about it ever since.

 Then there were all those traditional-style entries, expertly stuffed with potato, cheese and sauerkraut and lovingly crimped and folded.
 There’s nothing like a mouthful of silky pierogi to make you swell with pride for your heritage.

 For Sharon Martin, the most difficult part of judging was keeping her poker face screwed on tight as the entrants crowded around to watch her sample their creations.